ably-labs/ably-chat-kotlin/README.md

 Once `release` is called, the room will become unusable and you will need to get a new instance using `rooms.get` should you wish to re-start the room.

+> [!NOTE]
-Note that releasing a room may be optional for many applications.
+> Releasing a room may be optional for many applications.
+If release is not called, the server will automatically tidy up connections and other resources associated with the room after a period of time.

 ### Monitoring room status